SNICScienceCloud/operators-documentation/docs/config_hpc2n.md

     metering_time_to_live = 604800
     event_time_to_live = 604800

+Alarm database is not setup so make sure that any alarm_connection string in the config file is commented out.

 ## Manual config changes required for region interation

 **These are the settings for the test-cloud with self-signed cert on the keystone**